jetbrains-academy/data-visualization-course/3_2_histograms_matplotlib/2_practice/2_advanced_hist/task.md

 1. Create two `ax` objects using the [ `plt.subplots`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.subplots.html) function instead of a single one.
 Set `height_ratios` to `[1, 10]`.
 2. Plot the data points on the corresponding `ax` object.
-Since it is a one-dimensional plot, `y` coordinate should be the same for all points in the same city: let `y` coordinate for Belgrade sales distribution be `0.2`, and `0.1` for Yerevan distribution.
+Since it is a one-dimensional plot, the `y` coordinate should be the same for all points in the same city: let the `y` coordinate for the Belgrade sales distribution be `0.2`, and `0.1` for the Yerevan distribution.
-3. Yerevan data should be colored `crimson` and Belgrade data should be colored `black`.
+3. Yerevan's data should be colored `crimson`, and Belgrade's data should be colored `black`.
-4. Set `alpha` parameter to `0.05`.
+4. Set the `alpha` parameter to `0.05`.
-5. Limit `y` axis range from `0` to `0.3`.
+5. Limit the `y` axis range from `0` to `0.3`.
-6. Remove both `x` and `y` ticks.
+6. Remove both the `x` and `y` ticks.
 7. Hide all spines of this plot.

-Second, let's change the main histograms axes.
+Second, let's change the main histogram axes.
 We will add vertical lines with text labels indicating the median sales value for each city:

 1. Use the same colors as in the scatter plot for each city.
-2. Draw a vertical line at each median using [ `axvline`](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.axvline.html) method on the corresponding axes.
+2. Draw a vertical line at each median using the [ `axvline`](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.axvline.html) method on the corresponding axes.
-3. Make the line dashed, set its width to `1.5`, and match its color to the histogram’s color.
+3. Make the lines dashed, set their width to `1.5`, and match their color to the corresponding histogram color.
 4. Use the [
-   `text`](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.text.html) method to add median value near the
+   `text`](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.text.html) method to add the median values near the
-   line:
+   lines:
-    - For Belgrade sales: set `x`  to their median sales _plus_ `25`, `y` to `0.005`, and the horizontal alignment to `left`.
+    - For Belgrade's sales: set `x`  to the median sales value _plus_ `25`, `y` to `0.005`, and the horizontal alignment to `left`.
-    - For Yerevan sales: set `x`  to their median sales _minus_ `25`, `y` to `0.005`, and the horizontal alignment to `right`.
+    - For Yerevan's sales: set `x`  to the median sales value _minus_ `25`, `y` to `0.005`, and the horizontal alignment to `right`.
-5. Do not include medians in the legend.
+5. Do not include the medians in the legend.
-6. Remove the axes title and add a super title to the figure using [ `fig.suptitle`](https://matplotlib.org/stable/api/_as_gen/matplotlib.figure.Figure.suptitle.html#matplotlib.figure.Figure.suptitle) function.
+6. Remove the axes' title and instead add a super title to the figure using the [ `fig.suptitle`](https://matplotlib.org/stable/api/_as_gen/matplotlib.figure.Figure.suptitle.html#matplotlib.figure.Figure.suptitle) function.